-Work will commence on improving the Toneway Creech Castle junction from the week commencing 9 August 2021.
+Work commenced on the Toneway Creech Castle junction updgrade on 9 August 2021

 The major road improvement scheme to upgrade the junction was postponed last year to support the local economy during the coronavirus recovery by minimising any temporary disruption on a key route into Taunton.